wistia/wistia-open-docs/_posts/podcast.md

 {% post_image hashed_id: '549c5aad282c6ba69ee3d4d78b85ecceee9cb61d', class: 'center' %}

 The second step is to find the RSS feed for your Playlist.
-Inside of the Project you'd like to use as a podcast, select "</> Embed Playlist" from under the green "Project Actions" drop-down menu.
+Inside of the Project you'd like to use as a podcast, select "</> Get Playlist" from under the blue "Project Actions" drop-down menu.

 The "Embed Playlist" screen includes the embed code for your Playlist.
 Copy all of this code and paste it into a text editor (like Text Edit, vi, etc).
 At the beginning of the embed code madness, there is a snippet that starts "src='http://fast.wistia ...'".
 This url is the portion you will need for creating a podcast/RSS feed.
 The gist of what it will look like appears below.